KiranKumarMalik/Weather-app-using-Django-and-OpenweatherAPI/README.md

 ## 🌡️ Weather application using Django framework and OpenweatherAPI

-Weather is a Django web application designed for to know the temperature, humidity and wind speed of particular city
+Weather Application is a Django web application designed for to know the temperature, humidity and wind speed of particular city

 ### ⚙️ Technical Stack